musengya/pixelartmaker/README.md

 # Pixel Art Maker Project
-This is an online drawing application and socia paltform for creative minds who want to venture into the world of art, games and programming.
+This is an online drawing application and socia platform for creative minds who want to venture into the world of art, games and programming.
 It is published at: https://musengya.github.io/pixelartmaker/

 ## How to download the game
 * Navigate to https://github.com/musengya/pixelartmaker.